r-manimaran/grafana-sso-keycloak/README.md

 ![alt text](images/image-6.png)

+- Provide the URL associated to the grafana.

 ![alt text](images/image-7.png)

 - Turn-on client authentication on the new client

 ![alt text](images/image-8.png)

 - Get the client secret and map it in the grafana.ini file

 ![alt text](images/image-9.png)

 ## Add new User in Keycloak realm